kodejuice/mnemonic-number-encoding/README.md

 ## Motiviation

-Mnemonic coding is useful when you want an easy way to encode and store a number in a format that is easy to reproduce.
+Mnemonic number encoding is useful when you want an easy way to encode and store a number in a format that is easy to reproduce.

 For example, you might want to encode a secret key, an account number, a crypto wallet address or any other sensitive information into a sequence of words that is easy to type in.